neznajko/art/132E/README.md

 = 8(LDA)*, the *F-field* must have the form *8L + R* where *0 &le; L &le; R &le; 5*.
 The *"&plusmn;AA"-
 field* is to be considered valid unless *C* specifies an instruction requiring a memory
 address and *I = 0* and *&plusmn;AA* is not a valid memory address.
-	Note: Inexperienced programmers tend to tackle a problem like this by writing a
+	*Note*: Inexperienced programmers tend to tackle a problem like this by writing a
 long series of test on the *C-field*, such as `LDA C; JAZ 1F; DECA 5; JAN 2F; JAZ 3F;`
 `DECA 2; JAN 4F;` ...
 This is not good practice!
 The best way to make multiway
 decisions is to prepare an auxiliary table containing information that encapsulates the